-Altimmune contact: Will Brown
+Altimmune Contact: Will Brown

-LifeSci Advisors contact: Ashley Robinson
+LifeSci Advisors Contact: Ashley Robinson

-UAB also has extensive experience in conducting clinical studies of vaccines and has participated in studies sponsored by the Vaccine Evaluation and Trial Unit, part of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.
+UAB has extensive experience in conducting clinical studies of vaccines and has participated in studies sponsored by the Vaccine Evaluation and Trial Unit, part of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.